This page is provided in English as the authoritative version. Translations are for your convenience.

 - Platform fee — service charge retained by Sevasannidhi LLP for running the platform.

-- GST @ 18% on the platform fee — currently not applicable.
-Sevasannidhi LLP is below the ₹20 lakh aggregate-turnover threshold (CGST Act §22) and is not yet GST-registered.
-Once we register, the GST line will be added transparently on every receipt.
+- GST @ 18% on the platform fee — _currently not applicable_.
+GST registration is in progress; GST is applied on the platform fee only once SevaCart is registered.
+Once registration is complete, the GST line will be added transparently on every receipt.

 For devotee-initiated cancellations inside the partner's cancellation window, the seva amount is refunded in full.
 The platform fee is retained (it covers payment-gateway costs and infrastructure).
 Once GST registration is in place, the GST on the platform fee will also be retained on devotee-initiated cancellations.